legerch/develop-memo/IDE/VsCode/README.md

 > - `executable`: Path of application set here must be relative to path set in `cwd` field
 > - `stopAtEntry`: Setting this value to `true` allow us to set breakpoint when debug session is started (since program will not start right away, it is paused at entry)

 2. Set your breakpoints.
-Note than breakpoint can be added when debug session is active but you must **pause** current session, otherwise breakpoint will fail to be set.
+Note that breakpoint can be added when debug session is active but you must **pause** current session, otherwise breakpoint will fail to be set.
 3. Run debug session

 # 8. Ressources used